cvmfs-contrib/cvmfs-csi/deployments/helm/README.md

 A Helm chart for the CVMFS-CSI driver, allowing the mounting of CVMFS repositories in Kubernetes environments.
-This chart will deploy the CSI driver as a DaemonSet, thus automatically scaling the driver on each cluster node, and will create a StorageClass for each mounted repository.
-These storage classes can subsequently be leveraged by PersistentVolumeClaims of other pods to mount corrensponding CVMFS repositories.
+This chart will deploy the CSI driver as a DaemonSet, thus automatically scaling the driver on each cluster node.

 ## Use